Continue Shopping

 • Volatile Organic Compounds (VOCs): Many scented candles contain artificial fragrances that emit VOCs when burned.
 These compounds can cause headaches, dizziness, and respiratory irritation in some individuals.

 • Soot: Candles, especially those with lead-core wicks (though these are now banned in many countries), can produce soot.
 This fine, black substance can stain walls and furnishings and may be harmful when inhaled.
+Modern candle wicks are typically made from cotton or wood, which are safer alternatives to the historically used lead wicks.

 • Formaldehyde: Some studies have found that burning candles can increase indoor levels of formaldehyde, a known carcinogen.

-It's important to note that not all candles are created equal.
+It’s important to note that not all candles are created equal.
 Candles made from paraffin wax, a petroleum by-product, tend to release more potentially harmful substances than those made from soy, beeswax, or other natural materials.
+Burning candles indoors can be harmful to your health due to the release of toxic chemicals.

-Are Diffusers A Healthier Alternative?
+Are Diffusers A Healthier Alternative to Volatile Organic Compounds?

 Essential oil diffusers have gained popularity as a natural alternative to scented candles.
 These devices disperse essential oils into the air, creating a pleasant aroma without the need for an open flame.
 But are they truly a healthier option?